syncfusion-content/wpf-docs/wpf/TaskBar/Collapsing-the-TaskBar.md

 ---
 layout: post
 title: Collapsing the TaskBar in WPF TaskBar control | Syncfusion
-description: Learn about Collapsing the TaskBar support in Syncfusion WPF TaskBar control and more.
+description: Learn about Collapsing the TaskBar support in Syncfusion Essential Studio WPF TaskBar control, its elements and more.
 platform: wpf
 control: TaskBar
 documentation: ug